SciML/Surrogates.jl/docs/src/gramacylee.md

-# Gramacy & Lee function
+# Gramacy & Lee Function

 The Gramacy & Lee function is a one-dimensional, continuous, non-convex benchmark.
 It is **multimodal**: the ``\sin(10\pi x)`` factor puts thirteen local